openedx/docs.openedx.org/source/educators/references/data/student_profile_report.rst

        that include teams, shows the name of the team that the learner belongs to.
 If a learner has not joined a team, the value is ``[unavailable]``.
    * - city
-     - Data for this column is not currently collected on edx.org.
+     - Data for this column is not currently collected.
    * - country
      - Learners are required to specify **Country** during registration, and can update this value on the **Account Settings** page.